FinancesToursEventsInternationalContact Us

 Notes

 • Completion of senior level Biology and Chemistry is recommended.
-First year is common; students will select a major in second year.
+The first year is common; students typically select a major in the second year.

 Estimated Cut-off Range